fmidev/nowcasting_fcst/README.txt

 # predictability is a constant value atm whereas in reality it has both flow- and variable-dependence.
 # Value gaussian_filter_sigma is also an ad-hoc constant value atm, whereas it should depend on the spatial variability difference of the two fields
 # For reading in 1h radar accumulations as an input data, the HDF5 reader function needs to be re-imported from the nowcasting-repo.

-# PARAMETERS used are Pressure Temperature DewPoint Humidity WindSpeedMS (currently available in LAPS-analysis)

 # Known issues: